 Lua looked up at him, blinking, as if he wasn't making sense.
 "What?"
 Tren asked her, wondering what he had missed.
 He had been so shaken by the sight of the injured boy, he hadn't looked for anything else.
 "What did you see?"

 She shook her head, and didn't answer.
 Then Kaleb came out of the midden, carrying the unconscious boy, and Tren forgot that he had ever asked her the question.

 The Mirani settlement lay in a big clearing between the curve of the river and the Long Road, among flower-covered hills and scattered round-trees.
 The houses were wood and stone, built against the hills and dug into them where possible, surrounded by gardens and fruit bushes.

-Kaleb carried the boy back to their home, to one of the sleeping rooms that was built half into the hill beside the house, the one that was always cool in the summer and warm in the winter.
+Kaleb carried the boy back to their home, to one of the sleeping rooms that was built half into the hill beside the house, the one that was always cool in the hot season and warm in the cool rains.
 None of the children were allowed in the room, and for three days there was no sight or sound of the boy.